 Inspectors can only investigate existing cracks and delaminations.
 They cannot predict fatigue, corrosion, or see into the future.
 In some cases, it is better to take preventative measures and replace the suspect part(s) and others like it of the same age.
 Thus the old axiom for ocean voyagers: If one shroud needs replacing due to load cycling (wear), then replacing all shrouds of the same age is a prudent course of action.

-The more time you spend with your boat, the more easily youll recognize the subtle changes that might signal a nascent problem.
-More that a few times the harmless squeak of a cabin door has been traced back to a bad section of deck compressing under the force of a deck-stepped mast.
+The more time you spend with your boat, the more easily you’ll recognize the subtle changes that might signal a nascent problem.
+More than a few times the harmless squeak of a cabin door has been traced back to a bad section of deck compressing under the force of a deck-stepped mast.